Claude · ChatGPT · Professional Use

 I want to be careful with this piece, because these comparisons usually devolve into fan-service.
 Someone picks a benchmark that flatters their preferred tool, publishes a chart, and calls it settled.

-That's not what I'm doing here.
+That's not what this is.

 Why this comparison is hard to make fairly